derekburgess/jaws/docs/architecture.md

 `jaws.storage` is an outer infrastructure package.
 It depends inward on domain and port contracts; its repository adapters accept driver-compatible objects without importing the optional Neo4j package, so migration and repository records remain importable in a core installation.
 Schema and evidence Cypher belong here.
-The capture command now consumes `CaptureRepository` and `PacketRepository`; it no longer owns database queries.
-Remaining legacy commands move their Cypher behind repositories incrementally under the same ratchet.
+Capture, enrichment, compute, and finder now consume the repository bundle for their graph operations; none of those command modules owns Cypher.
+MCP inspection still has direct queries and is the next compatibility adapter to move behind the same boundary.

 `jaws.adapters` contains outer implementations of inward ports.
 Its standard runtime clock and UUID capture-ID generator import only domain contracts and the standard library; later